Data-Mining-CS568/NG-DBSCAN/README.md

 	- clusters_generator.py - plots the clusters in 2-dimension in different colours using clusters.

-	- metric_main.cpp - Main method to calculate metrics
+	- metric_main.cpp - main method to calculate metrics for NG-DBSCAN.

-	- metric_calculate.cpp - Contains Functions to contain metrics.
+	- metric_calculate.cpp - contains Functions to contain metrics.

+	- dbscan_code.py - main method to create the DBSCAN clusters and numbered_dbscan_clusters.txt file.

+	- numbered_dbscan_clusters.txt - contains all the points of DBSCAN, where ith point represents in which cluster number it lies.

+	- dbscan_metrics_main.cpp - main method to calculate metrics for DBSCAN.

-	- jaro_winkler_distance.cpp: It calculates Jaro Winkler Distance between two strings
+	- jaro_winkler_distance.cpp: it calculates Jaro Winkler Distance between two strings

-	- health_twitter.txt & sms_spam_collection.txt: Text Datasets
+	- health_twitter.txt & sms_spam_collection.txt: text datasets